vzaccaria/gitbook3toedx/fixtures/source/basics/types.md

 * **undefined**: the undefined value is obtained when you use an object property that does not exist, or a variable that has been declared, but has no value assigned to it.

-JavaScript is a *“loosely typed”* language, which means that you don't have to explicitly declare what type of data the variables are.
+JavaScript is a *loosely typed* language, which means that you don't have to explicitly declare what type of data the variables are.
 You just need to use the ```var``` keyword to indicate that you are declaring a variable, and the interpreter will work out what data type you are using from the context, and use of quotes.